EXCLUSIVE-U.S. prepares crackdown on Huawei's global chip supply -sources

 The move could anger Beijing, which has spoken out against a global campaign by the United States to compel allies to exclude Huawei from their 5G networks over spying concerns.
 Huawei has denied the allegations.

-Most chip manufacturers rely on equipment produced by U.S. companies like KLA Corp KLAC.O, Lam Research LRCX.O and Applied Materials AMAT.O, according to a report last year from China's Everbright Securities.
+Most chip manufacturers rely on equipment produced by U.S. companies such as KLA Corp KLAC.O, Lam Research LRCX.O and Applied Materials AMAT.O, according to a report last year from China's Everbright Securities.

 The equipment makers did not immediately respond to requests for comment.